ahalekelly/ESPHome-Tuya-Ceiling-Light/README.md

 # ESPHome Tuya Ceiling Light
-I bought a [Tuya Ceiling Light](https://www.amazon.com/gp/product/B09HZG1Q9Y) because it was cheap and ignored the reviews where many people were having problems.
-Sure enough, after a few months the after a few months the light started frequently disconnecting from WiFi and flashing off and on.
-But we can fix this using open source software!
+I bought a [Tuya 60W Ceiling Light](https://www.amazon.com/gp/product/B09HZG1Q9Y) because it was cheap and I ignored the reviews where many people had it failed on them.
+Sure enough, after a few months the after a few months the light would no longer connect to WiFi and was constantly flashing off and on.
+But we can fix this with open source software!

 The brains of this light are a proprietary CB3S Tuya WiFi module, but it's pin compatible with the ESP-12 ESP8266 modules, so let's take control of our electronics.